Plaza Las Américas (Puerto Rico): Expanding: 1990s-2000s

 In 1992 to 1994, an expansion to Plaza las Américas would be done which included an extension of the food court La Terraza, of which the number of restaurants was increased from 19 to 24.
 The movie theater which was expanded from 5 to 10 screens, and the construction of La Torre de Plaza finally being completed at a cost of $15 million which added 146,000 square feet of rentable space to the retail complex.

 On March 21, 1994, Burdines with undergoing negotiations at the time expected to start construction on its first Puerto Rico store, at Plaza Las Américas, in the following year.
 It would be the department store chain's first foray outside of Florida and an initial step into Latin America, said Carey Watson, company spokesman for Burdines.

 On October 25, 1995, Pier 1 Imports announced an agreement with Sears Roebuck de Puerto Rico to open six Pier 1 stores inside Sears department stores on the island.
 The new Pier 1 stores would have 2,000-3.000 square feet of sales space.
 The first two were scheduled to open in November of that year in the Sears store at Plaza las Américas, and in the Sears Homelife store at the Galerías Paseos shopping mall in San Juan.

 On October 31, 1995, González Padín would announce the closure and liquidation of all its stores due to economic issues.
 The closure began on the 30th, with the closure of its main store, the one in Plaza las Américas, and the dismissal of the many employees who worked there.
 This would also include Velasco, which was owned by González Padín.
 The chain would completely close by December of that year.

-In 1996, a 246 million dollar renovation was announced.
+In 1996, a $246 million renovation was announced.
 Which consisted of the construction of a new 4-level (300,700 square foot) J. C. Penney.
 Which was being built on the west side of the existing store.
 And the repurposing the old Penney's building once moved out as 3 levels of inline store and restaurant space.

 In 1998, the J. C. Penney store at Plaza las Américas would re-inaugurate in a new building at the mall replacing the original at the time 30-year-old store, then becoming the largest store in the chain and being No. 1 in sales and profit that year.